Adam Blythe to become Genesis brand ambassador for 2020 - Cycling Weekly

 Review: Genesis Zero Disc

-One of the key characters on the British road scene for the last decade.
-Adam started his pro career as a stagiaire with Silence-Lotto in 2009, before moving on to ride for some of the biggest teams in the sport like Omego-Pharma-Lotto, BMC, Orica GreenEdge, Tinkoff and the ill-fated Aqua Blue squad.
+One of the key characters on the British road scene for the last decade, Blyth started his pro career as a stagiaire with Silence-Lotto in 2009, before moving on to ride for some of the biggest teams in the sport like Omego-Pharma-Lotto, BMC, Orica-GreenEdge, Tinkoff and the ill-fated Aqua Blue squad.
 It was whilst with Tinkoff that he won the British road championships in 2017.
-Adam finished off his career with Lotto-Soudal before retiring at the end of this season.
+Blythe finished off his career with Lotto-Soudal before retiring at the end of this season.

-For his part, Adam is really looking forward to something different after 10 years of road racing, saying:

 “I also can’t wait to repay Madison, they always stood by me through my career – even though I was in a different team they’ve always helped me as much as they could.
 I really can’t wait to just start working with them and show everyone what we can achieve together.”